google/WebFundamentals/src/content/en/updates/2019/02/feb-wrap-up.md

 ### Trusted Web Activities
 With the release of Chrome 72,
 [Trusted Web Activity (TWA)](https://blog.chromium.org/2019/02/introducing-trusted-web-activity-for.html) has entered to the market!
-TWA let you have full screen Chrome inside of an Android, which means you can bring your web contents into app-sphere📱 Check out this [getting started guide](/web/updates/2019/02/using-twa) or read on how @svenbudak put their [PWA on Google Play Store](https://medium.com/@svenbudak/this-twa-stuff-rocks-finally-i-got-my-pwa-on-google-play-store-b92fe8dae31f)
+TWA let you have full screen Chrome inside of an Android Activity, which means you can bring your web content into app-sphere📱 Check out this [getting started guide](/web/updates/2019/02/using-twa) or read on how @svenbudak put their [PWA on Google Play Store](https://medium.com/@svenbudak/this-twa-stuff-rocks-finally-i-got-my-pwa-on-google-play-store-b92fe8dae31f)
 !